Day 1 - May 7, 9:00am CT

 Courtney Younglove, Founder & Physician, Heartland Weight Loss

-Dr. Deepti Agarwal, Medical Director, Precision Medical Care
+Dr. Deepti Agarwal, Medical Director, Precision Medical Care, Medical Advisor for Eat Real

 4:50pm